KaguraKagura/OnlineBookstore/README.md

 ## Overview

-This is a bookstore website focusing on backend using Django and mysql.
+This is a toy bookstore website focusing on backend using Django and mysql.
 The frontend does not have a framework, so the looks is plain.

 This website has canonical features of an online bookstore such as book recommendation, book search, rating books, making